Professor Ian Bache

 I am co-author of a leading Oxford University Press textbook on Politics in the European Union, which has a number of distinctive pedagogic features both in the book and within the accompanying online resource centre, including an interactive map, interactive timeline, multiple-choice questions and a flashcard glossary.
 I have a number of other teaching-related publications, most recently on Internalisation of Learning and Teaching Across the Student Journey.

 I am module leader for the final year undergraduate module on Politics and the Quality of Life, which explores conceptual, empirical and policy-related aspects of the ideas of quality of life, wellbeing and happiness.
-I am also module leader on the MA module on Governance and Public Policy, which examines different ‘stages;’ of the policy processes and explores key analytical approaches to understanding contemporary policy-making.
-I also teach on the MA module on Europeanisation and supervise PhD students.
+I am also module leader on the MA module on Analysing the Policy Process, which examines different ‘stages;’ of the policy processes and explores key analytical approaches to understanding contemporary policy-making.
+I also teach on the MA module on Wellbeing in Politics and Policy and supervise PhD students.

-I have supervised 13 PhD students to completion as first supervisor (and nine more as second supervisor).
-The most recent of these successful first supervisions was on the Quality of Life and Transport Policy.
+I have supervised 14 PhD students to completion as first supervisor (and nine more as second supervisor).
 I am particularly keen to supervise in areas relating to wellbeing and quality of life.

 My current research focuses on wellbeing in politics and policy.
 This includes: